 When balancing on the mouth/teeth/lips in these positions, the muscles around the neck will try to protect you from the bad position by over-engaging themselves.
 This over-engagement causes too much incorrect flexion around the joints of the neck, which can cause sensitivity, nerve pinching, numbness in upper limbs and loss of breath.

-In some cases repeating the incorrect positioning for long period of time can cause damage to the disks in the neck and could leave one with bulging, herniated or degenerative disks!
+In some cases repeating the incorrect positioning for a long period of time can cause damage to the disks in the neck.
+It could leave one with bulging, herniated or degenerative disks!
 It could also cause muscular ruptures and tears that can lead to blood clots that bring on aneurysms and strokes.

-No amount of balancing on the face, kissing the mat, eating the yoga block while practicing cheststands is worth that kind of life long suffering.
-Learn to keep the neck extension strong and using the entire backbend to curl around the head.
+No amount of balancing on the face, kissing the mat, or eating the yoga block while practicing cheststands is worth that kind of lifelong suffering.
+Learn to keep the neck extension strong and use the entire backbend to curl around the head.
 Balancing on the mouth/teeth/lips will NOT help make your backbend better.

 Rethink your position!
 Rethink your training!